kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 | 11/09/2020    | 13 for / 5 against | [See](https://www.reddit.com/r/EncapsulatedLanguage/comments/ip8erm/official_proposal_vote_to_set_the_order_of_the/) |
 | 29/08/2020    | 12 for / 4 against | [See](https://www.reddit.com/r/EncapsulatedLanguage/comments/ihfgp0/official_proposal_vote_to_officialize_the/) |

-## Single-Digit Number Words
+## Mononumeral Number Words

-Single-digit numbers are built from the consonant and vowel that represents their value in the [Phonological Value](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system plus the consonant "n".
+The mononumeral number words are built from the consonant and vowel that represents their value in the [Numeral-Phoneme Mapping](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system plus the consonant "n".

 | Numbers | Number Word |
 | ------- | ----------- |